Don't pull the panic button yet, but the median price for Manhattan Beach homes has failed to rise over the past 12 months.

 Listings presented above are supplied via the MLS and are brokered by a variety of agents and firms, not Dave Fratello or Edge Real Estate Agency, unless so stated with the listing.
 Images and links to properties above lead to a full MLS display of information, including home details, lot size, all photos, and listing broker and agent information and contact information.

-Based on information from California Regional Multiple Listing Service, Inc. as of March 24th, 2023 at 7:04pm PDT.
+Based on information from California Regional Multiple Listing Service, Inc. as of April 21st, 2026 at 12:51am PDT.
 This information is for your personal, non-commercial use and may not be used for any purpose other than to identify prospective properties you may be interested in purchasing.
 Display of MLS data is usually deemed reliable but is NOT guaranteed accurate by the MLS.
 Buyers are responsible for verifying the accuracy of all information and should investigate the data themselves or retain appropriate professionals.
 Information from sources other than the Listing Agent may have been included in the MLS data.
 Unless otherwise specified in writing, Broker/Agent has not and will not verify any information obtained from other sources.
 The Broker/Agent providing the information contained herein may or may not have been the Listing and/or Selling Agent.